bureson/nn-compass/scenes/dilemma6.md

 # Choice
-I thank Lisa for raising this issue but tell her that I'm concerned about narrowing down A3 competencies to only two employees as this could limit the rest of the team's development.
+I thank Lisa for raising this issue, but tell her that I'm concerned about narrowing down A3 competencies to only two employees.
+This could limit the rest of the team's development.
 Instead, I let her know that I'll take an action sticker to the AM performance board with a suggestion of a team-wide A3 re-training.

 # Variables
 - bringoutthebest-accelerate-new-1_2: 0.1